alexjeffburke/tellerium/README.md

 The only file format currently supported is output from Selenium IDE.
 Files in this format can be loaded directly, validated and executed.

+> tests are executed headless in puppeteer by default

 ## Use

 ### CLI